emmercm/www/src/blog/_i-dont-want-to-think-about-it.md

 My goal was to gain confidence that my services wouldn't start experiencing exceptions as soon as they were deployed to production.
 They helped protect me from myself, and they gave me confidence that sweeping upgrades to critical libraries were largely safe.

 Obviously this testing strategy isn't a fool-proof plan.
-My end-to-end runtime testing doesn't have a particularly high test coverage.
+My end-to-end runtime testing doesn't have a particularly high test coverage by lines of code.
+Instead, it aims to cover a high percentage of API traffic.
+The next step I want to take with these services is to make use of canary deployments

 You should still test things like authorization and input validation in unit tests.